 The principles of recovery apply to all athletic pursuits, be it recovering from a 10 kilometer run or a marathon, a long ride versus a short one.
 What is important to note is that hard training stresses the body.
 For example, a new runner who comes within inches of fitness capacity for speed or distance during a 10 kilometer run will recover and adapt optimally.
 The same workout may not stress a seasoned marathoner in the same way, thus resulting in less or no adaptations.
 So how do you recover from training?
 Here’s a quick guide:

 This consists of relatively easy workouts of either running, biking, or swimming that do not stress the body from the previous hard training.
 This trains the body to recover quickly by introducing a short and easy workout during a pre-fatigued state.
 This significantly leads to increased fitness when combined with hard training.
 Some triathletes will use the strategy of training for one sport while recovering from another.
-For example, after running a full marathon, you could incorporate a three- to five-kilometer low heart rate run or a short seven- to 10-kilometer bike ride at a very easy pace.
+For example, after running a marathon, you could incorporate a three- to five-kilometer low heart rate run or a short seven- to 10-kilometer bike ride at a very easy pace.

-Five to seven minutes of foam rollers after hard training have been shown to reduce muscle soreness while improving mobility and/or available range of movement.
+Five to seven minutes of foam rolling after hard training have been shown to reduce muscle soreness while improving mobility and/or available range of movement.
 It’s an effective self-help technique employed by pros and amateurs alike.